wikistat/AI-Frameworks/docs/dev.md

     return test_corrects / total
 ```
 You will now implement the ``main`` method that will be called every time the python script is executed.
-First, add a parser to add 3 possible arguments provided when executing the script:
+First, add a parser to add three possible arguments provided when executing the script:

 * The batch size
 * The learning rate
 * The number of training epochs